 2. REDEFINE WORTH.

 The striking reality is that there is no standard measurement of WORTH.
 There is not a test you can take, a medal you can earn, or a status you must reach.
 The concept of what defines self-worth is unscientific, self-determined, and deeply personal.
-YOU HAVE THE POWER to determine your own judgment.
+YOU HAVE THE POWER to change your self-assessment.